 Until 1943 it was a small agricultural village.
-The MoD, which already owned the surrounding farmland, requisitioned Imber for military training and gave the villagers 47 days notice to evacuate.
+The MoD requisitioned Imber for military training and gave the villagers 47 days notice to evacuate.
 Most villagers agreed readily as they saw it as part of the war effort.
 They always assumed they’d be able to return but the army eventually decided to keep the village for military use, despite the protests of locals.
 It’s still off limits to the public although the MoD allows access for a few days each year, usually around Christmas, Easter and August.

 Driving along the A360 Salisbury to Devizes road we initially missed the turn off for Imber village, sidetracked by the excitement of seeing road signs with tank pictures on.
 The road to Imber, which is usually closed to civilian traffic, isn’t signposted but there are plenty of clues to let you know you’re driving in the right direction.
 These include warnings every few hundred metres about the danger of unexploded military debris if you leave the road.

 Entering Imber we drove past the shells of buildings that stand either side of the road, punctuated by more warning signs.
 It’s only a small village and before long we’d driven out the other side.
 I turned the car around in the deserted road whilst the kids excitedly pointed out a rusting tank on the hillside above us.

 St Giles church, Imber